 Why you need travel insurance

-We might think it’s blindingly obvious why you need travel insurance, but perhaps it’s not.
+We might think it’s blindingly obvious why you need travel insurance.
+And hopefully, after Covid it is!
 The two main reasons why you need it are:

 - Possible medical expenses and repatriation expenses